Beurre Hardy pear trees

 The leaves turn a characteristic dull red in autumn.

-Recommended pollinators for Beurre Hardy pear trees
+Which pollinators are recommended for Beurre Hardy pear trees?

 Beurre Hardy is not self-fertile and is also a poor pollinator of other varieties.
 Ideally you need two other different but compatible varieties planted nearby in order to produce fruit, or one compatible self-fertile variety.